 On the other side of the spectrum, the Jazz pickup for the neck gives you a great bluesy, creamy tone that can tame the beast by flicking the pickup switch.
 If you want the best of both worlds, enhance your guitar with this set.

-Fender didn’t only make the best-selling guitar of all time (the Stratocaster), it also helped an entire generation shape their passion through music.
+Fender didn’t only make the best-selling guitar of all time (the Stratocaster), but it also helped an entire generation shape their passion through music.
 When describing this brand, it is safe to say that much of the music we’ve heard and loved for the past decades involves them in some way.

 Thus, if you are searching for a classic tone to enhance your instrument, you can never go wrong going back to the source where it all started.
 Fender is the soul and spirit of modern music, and you can add that to your instrument with a new set of Fender pickups.

-Notable single-coil pickups: Fender Original Vintage Telecaster 2-piece Pickup Set (link to check the price at Sweetwater)
+Notable single-coil pickups: Fender Original Vintage Telecaster 2-piece Pickup Set

 Snap, twang, and the cool sound of Alnico 3 are what made Keith Richards fall in love with the Telecaster and play it in his band for over 60 years.
 That classic tone, complete with the traditional steel base plate, is what Fender packed in this replacement set that can take any Telecaster on a trip to the past and the lucky player to total bliss.